marcj/glut.ts/README.md

 * Automatic serialization thanks to [Marshal.ts](https://github.com/marcj/marshal).
 * Automatic validation of method arguments.
-* Support for RxJS Observable as results (stream methods)
+* Support for RxJS Observables as results (stream methods)
-* Entity-Sync, a technique to sync entities stored in MongoDB with multiple clients at the same time.
+* Entity-Sync, a technique to sync entity changes stored in MongoDB with multiple clients at the same time.
 * File abstraction with streaming support.
 * Pub/sub exchange using Redis
-* Peer to Peer connections (client to client, in work)
+* Peer to Peer communications

 ## Install